The Salesforce Connector allows you to create or update any Salesforce object with your web forms. Here's how to connect

 Connecting Using a Custom Domain

-If you are using a custom domain to connect to Salesforce you can select the box the says, "Connect Using a Custom Domain"
+If you are using a custom domain to connect to Salesforce you can select the box that says, "Connect Using a Custom Domain"

 Once you have clicked that box, you'll need to enter the custom domain that you are using and click Connect.

 Salesforce API Version

 When you initially create your connector and authenticate your Salesforce instance, that connector will be set up based on your current version of the Salesforce API.
 We recommend using Salesforce's current API version if possible.
 You can adjust the Salesforce API settings by scrolling to the bottom of your Connector page and checking/unchecking the API checkbox under "Other Options".

-The connector will not be upgraded when a new Salesforce API version is released, regardless of the checkbox status at the bottom of the connector:
+The connector will not be automatically upgraded when a new Salesforce API version is released, regardless of the checkbox status at the bottom of the connector:

 Once FormAssembly supports a new API version, the box will be automatically checked and the API setting will show the previous API version.
 Since API changes are not always backward compatible, this ensures that a connector will continue to work after an API update.